JavaSkreeet/HotBot/README.md

 Check out the [Python Bot](https://github.com/raylu/sbot) by Raylu, the repository where idea of !headpat was born.

 ### Deployment
-Check out the Heroku branch to know more abput deploying with Heroku
+Check out the Heroku branch to know more about deploying with Heroku

 ### Cheers!